Open source · Pay only when you get paid

 The problem

-Typical trial
+Typical trial (no card)

 convert to paid